muak/AiForms.SettingsView/README.md

 ### Cells

-* To set options of all the cells as options of SettingsView at once.
+* To set options of all the cells as SettingsView options at once.
-* To set options of indivisual cell. (indivisual cell options  is superior to SettingsView options.)
+* To set indivisual cell options. (indivisual cell options  is superior to SettingsView options.)
 * To set a cell HintText.
-* To use a icon  cached in memory at all cells.
+* To use an icon  cached in memory at all cells.
+* To change corner radius of an icon.
 * To use various defined cells.
 * To use Xamarin.Forms.ViewCell and the others.
-* To use the cells of SettingsView in ListView and TableView.
+* To use SettingsView cells in ListView and TableView.

 ## Minimum Device and Version etc